 - The Internet endpoint is oss-cn-hangzhou.aliyuncs.com

-For more details, refer to OSS Regions and Endpoints.
+For more information, see OSS Regions and Endpoints.

 An AccessKey (AK) is composed of an AccessKeyId and AccessKeySecret.
 The AccessKeyId is a public key, whereas the AccessKeySecret is a private key and must be kept confidential.
 These are then paired together to perform access identity verification.

 The OSS verifies the identity of a request sender by using the AccessKeyId/AccessKeySecret symmetric encryption method.
 The AccessKeyId identifies a user.
 With the AccessKeySecret, a user can encrypt the signature string.
 The OSS then uses the symmetric encryption method to verify the AccessKey of the signature string.
 In OSS, AccessKeys are generated as follows:

 - Applied for by the bucket owner.

 - Granted by the bucket owner to an authorized third-party requestor through RAM.